How is Winter in Chile?

 Is there Central Heating?

-I’ve heard of that… elsewhere.
-The general rule of thumb is that houses are not insulated nor have central heating here in Chile.
+I’ve heard of that… elsewhere, outside of Chile.
+The general rule of thumb is that houses are not insulated nor do have central heating in Chile.
 If you are an English teacher renting an apartment in Providencia or downtown (that’s all your teacher salary can usually afford) expect to feel the cold.
-Nice new houses should have central heating as do new apartments.
+Nice new houses should have central heating – in theory – as do new apartment buildings.

 When I lived in a poorer part of Santiago, the smell of kerosene heaters hung in the air and I remember many a time having to go out and brave the cold to fill up a plastic container at a petrol station to get my one going.
 In case you don’t know, they smell terrible when you turn them off and you have to leave them outside.